UnquietCode/runbook.py/README.md

 ```

 When reusing the same log file, already completed steps will be skipped.
 Any new steps found in the `Runbook`
-and not already in the log will be processed as normal, with results appended to the end of the log file.
+and not already in the log will be processed as normal, with results appended to the end of the file.